stcorbett/www_events/phoenix-tests/unit/prompt.md

 - Use shoulda matchers for testing Active Record associations
 - Do not use FactoryBot for creating test data.
 Instead, create the data within `let` blocks in each test.

-The final output should be a complete Ruby file containing all RSpec tests for the files and its associated codepaths, ready to be executed within an RSpec test suite.
+The final output should be a complete Ruby file containing all RSpec tests for the "File to test", ready to be executed within an RSpec test suite.
+Do not include code for any helper files, such as rails_helper.rb.
+Do not modify any source files.

 Output code only with no explanations, just sweet sweet code.